Pepita; or, the Girl with the Glass Eyes: Synopsis

 ACT I.—The Students' Frolic.
 Before Professor Pongo's House in Scaliwaxico.

 ACT II.—The Professor's Prodigy.
 Interior of Pongo's Sanctum.

 ACT III.—The Governor's Fete.
 Don Giavolo's Palace.
 In this scene will appear The Mechanical Waiters and The Humming Birds.

 Plot

 Professor Pongo is obsessed with automata, as is Governor Giavolo.
 Pepita, the professor's daughter and Pablo, the governor's son, are in love.
 Her father disapproves and Pablo is forbidden to visit.
-To gain entry past her father, Pablo disguises himself as one of the cadavers Pongo planned to use to augment his mechanical devices.
-That night when Giavolo paid Pongo a visit, curious to view his mechanisms, neither knew that two of the automatons entertaining them were actually Pepita and Pablo concealed inside.
+To gain entry past her father, Pablo disguises himself as one of the cadavers Pongo plans to use to augment his mechanical devices.
+That night when Giavolo pays Pongo a visit, curious to view his mechanisms, neither knows that two of the automatons entertaining them have Pepita and Pablo concealed inside.